sghost13/selinux-docker-socket/README.md

 ## Installation

+This is only tested to work on fedora systems, but should work on anything rhel as well.
-To build and install the policy module on a rhel/fedora system with SELinux enabled:
+To build and install the policy module on a fedora system with SELinux enabled:

 ```bash
 curl -fsSL https://raw.githubusercontent.com/sghost13/selinux-docker-socket/main/install.sh | bash